 Eventually, we can’t simply ignore the impact of the industry’s most influential vendors: large superlative firms such as IBM, Microsoft, Apple, Google, Cisco, Oracle, etc. If these companies endorse your brand or product, or partner up with your business, you could win the game point in the name-recognition war against your rivals.
 Companies like IBM and Google could grant you instant credibility with their big reach and influential audience.

 Promoting your brand is just as important as its quality in the marketing world.
-That’s where tech influencing is necessary to make a digital product or service known to customers.
+That’s where tech influencers are needed to make a digital product or service known to customers.
 It is one of the most effective marketing methods to promote a product people are likely to buy, which is called Word-Of-Mouth marketing.
-Suppose you’re looking into partnering with a technology influencer to promote your brand or product.
-In that case, there are at least 6 distinct types of marketers classified as tech influencers that you need to consider.
+Suppose you’re looking into partnering with a tech influencer to promote your brand or product.
+In that case, there are at least six distinct types of marketers classified as tech influencers that you need to consider.